chatox/networks-science-course/practicum/ps06_network_models.md

 # Practice Session 06: Graph generation

-In this session we will learn to use [NetworkX](https://networkx.github.io/), a Python package.
+In this session we will learn to use [NetworkX](https://networkx.github.io/), a Python package, and we will write code to create random graphs and preferential attachment graphs.

+:warning: These graphs generators are implemented in the NetworkX library and in other places online.
+Do not copy those implementations: they reproduce the same kinds of graph but follow a design that is different from what we describe here.

 # 0. Preliminaries